77Dice/PND_Notes/[3]Attacks/[1]LInk-Local Attacks.md

 Today prevention --> **port security**
   - *Limit amount of* MAC addresses per port
-  - maintain small *secure MAC* in addition
+  - maintain small *secure MACs*
   - detect anomalies and block offending MAC or *shut down the port*

-# ARP Poisoning/Spoofing
+# ARP Spoofing/Poisoning

-> GOAL : *attacker sends (spoofed/forged) ARP messages: the aim is to associate the attacker's MAC address with the IP address of another host (default gateway), causing any traffic meant for that IP address to be sent to the attacker instead*([ARP Poisoning](https://www.tutorialspoint.com/ethical_hacking/ethical_hacking_arp_poisoning.htm))
+> GOAL : *to associate the attacker's MAC address with the IP address of another host (default gateway, DNS, hosts...) causing any traffic meant for that IP address to be sent to the attacker instead*([ARP Poisoning](https://www.tutorialspoint.com/ethical_hacking/ethical_hacking_arp_poisoning.htm))
-> - Passive/Active attack
+> - *Passive/Active attack* type
-> - ARP has **no authentication**
+>   - ARP spoofing is used **as opening for other attacks**
->   - Possible following attacks : DOS / MITM
+>   - DOS / MITM / Session hijacking

-## What does it require?

-1. Overload switch with forged ARP packets
-2. after flooding (ma allora devo rompere lo switching o no??: e' un mezzo ma non il fine !!!)
-3. first flood and then sniff and then forge packets ??

-- responses
+> - ARP has **no authentication mechanism of source host**
-- security of ARP
+>   - this is a Vulnerability of the protocol
-- type of attacks :
-  - DOS
-  - MITM attack
+>   - attacker can send (spoofed/forged) ARP messages and redirect traffic

+[Gratuitous ARP response](https://www.practicalnetworking.net/series/arp/gratuitous-arp/) : *broadcast packet* used by hosts to “announce” their IP address to the local network *without any ARP request*

 # IPv6 Neighbor Discovery --- ARP poisoning for IPv4